orthanc-mirrors/orthanc-book/Sphinx/source/plugins/authorization.rst

 * ``granted`` tells whether access to the resource is granted (``true``) or not granted (``false``).
-In the case the user is accessing a DICOM resource, the access to *all* the levels of the hierarchy above this resource must be granted (conjunction).
+In the case the user is accessing a DICOM resource, the access to *all* the levels of the hierarchy above this resource must be granted (logical conjunction over the levels).
 * ``validity`` tells the authorization plugin for how many seconds the result of the Web service must be cached.
 If set to ``0`` second, the cache entry will never expire.